 At Centura Health, our goal is to improve the health of our community by providing timely, accurate and cost-effective testing services.
-We provide a full range of testing services from The Joint Commission accredited and Clinical Laboratory Improvement Amendments (CLIA) compliant laboratories.
 You can count on our fast and reliable results to help you make informed health care decisions.

 Lab tests are a vital part of your medical care because they give you and your doctors detailed, objective data about your health.
 Whether you need regular bloodwork or urine testing as part of a checkup or specialized tests to diagnose rare conditions, Centura Health provides an extensive range of services with some of the quickest turnaround times in the region.

 We pride ourselves on reliable results and the highest levels of cleanliness and care from our professionals.
 Our staff of board-certified pathologists, technologists and support personnel are highly trained and dedicated to providing reliable test results to give you and your doctor a better understanding of your health.